ECCO-GROUP/ECCO-ACCESS/doc/intro.rst

 Some features that ``ecco_access`` supports, specific to ECCO output, include:

-- querying of the variables in ECCO datasets
+* Querying of the variables in ECCO datasets
-- spatial subsetting of ECCO output in the 13-tile Lat-Lon-Cap (LLC) native grid
+* Spatial subsetting of ECCO output in the 13-tile Lat-Lon-Cap (LLC) native grid
-- access on the AWS Cloud to ECCO release(s) not yet available through NASA Earthdata
+* Access on the AWS Cloud to ECCO release(s) not yet available through NASA Earthdata

 What versions of ECCO are currently supported?
 ==============================================